Curious about the history of the Old Idaho Penitentiary or planning a visit? Check here for the answers to the site’s most frequently asked questions.

 Old Idaho Penitentiary FAQ

 The site is open seven days a week except for major state holidays.
-Regular hours are Noon-5pm (last admission 4:15pm) and summer hours (Memorial Day-Labor Day) are 10am-5pm (last admission 4:15pm).
+Regular hours (fall, winter and spring) are Noon-5pm (last admission 4:00pm).

 Regular admission is $6 for adults (ages 13+), $4 for seniors (ages 60+) and $3 for children (ages 6-12).
 Children under age 6 are eligible for free admission.